Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/chat-faq.md

 ## Learn more about the Private Chat

 Welcome!
-Read on to get answers to most of your questions about your private chat.
+Read on to get answers to your questions about the private chat.

 ### Discussions vs Private Chat